The Ohsawa's, Aihara's, Muramoto, Kushi's, Shizuko

-We dedicate this section to the memory of past Macrobiotic teachers from my own experiences with stories, anecdotes, recipes, writings, and references for future study.
+This section is dedicated to the memory of past Macrobiotic teachers, from my own experiences with stories, anecdotes, recipes, writings, and references for future study.

 I have been encouraged to share my firsthand recollections, especially those who can no longer be able to themselves.